Iliochori: Local main events - Panigyri

-Each 20 July: (Prophet Elia): This holiday is in honour of the Prophet Elia of the Patron Saint of Iliochori.
-It is a holiday of religion and folklore, in fact the women of the town, a few days in advance, they go to the church situated in front of the town, to prepare it suitably for the holiday.
-The folklore holiday starts on the evening of 19 July.
-At the center of the square, the Iliochoriti start the traditional dances of the Epirus, and in particular (peculiar) of the region of Zagori, with the music of the orchestra.
+Each 20 July is a holiday in honour of the prophet Elia, the patron saint of Iliochori.

+On the evening of 19 July.
+At the center of the square, the Iliochoriti start the traditional dances of the Epirus, and in particular of the region of Zagori, with the music of the orchestra.

-The morning of 20 July begins the religious holiday: The faithful cover by walking the road that from the town brings to the church of the prophet Elia: at the end of the function; they go to the houses of the people that celebrate the name day for the wishes.
-Always the same evening on the main square of the town there are again the traditional dances until the first light of the morning.
-This holiday is occasion of many people originally from this place but living far away, to go back to Iliochori.
+On the morning of 20 July, the faithful fill the road from the town to the church of the prophet Elia.
+At the end of the function, they go to the houses of the people that celebrate the name day for the wishes.
+That same evening, on the main square of the town there are again the traditional dances until the first light of the morning.

+This holiday is an occasion for many people, originally from this place but living far away, to go back to Iliochori.
 The holiday attracts many visitors from the towns, eager to taste typical dishes and wines of the region of Zagori.